 Transfer of graduate credits earned at other institutions is not automatic.
-Only graduate credit for courses determined to be equivalent to courses offered at the University can be transferred for course credit.

-- 1. A maximum of 12 graduate credits will be considered for transfer from another institution accredited by an agency recognized by the US Department of Education or approved (non-U.S.) graduate program.
-No graduate credit can be awarded for undergraduate-level courses. - a.
-No transfer of credit will be accepted for the following courses: PHT 513 The Flourishing Person, PHT 523 Moral Character and Spiritual Flourishing, PHT 533 Flourishing in Relationships, COUN 510 Foundations and Ethics of Clinical Mental Health Counseling, COUN 580 Counseling Skills and Helping Relationships, COUN 630 Clinical Diagnosis and Treatment Planning, COUN 690
+Only graduate credit for courses determined to be equivalent to courses offered at the University can be transferred for course credit prior to enrollment in the program.
+Once an applicant becomes enrolled, transfer of credit for required program courses requires approval from the program director.
+A maximum of 12 graduate credits will be considered for transfer from another institution accredited by an agency recognized by the US Department of Education or approved (non-U.S.) graduate program.
+No graduate credit can be awarded for undergraduate-level courses.

-- Counseling Practicum/Advanced Clinical Intervention Skills, and COUN 691 & COUN 692 Counseling Internship 1 & 2. - b.
-All transferred courses must be a grade of "B" or above, and must have been completed within the last five (5) years. - c.
-Transfer credit must be approved by the dean and registrar. - 2.
-A maximum of 24 credits will be considered for graduate level students transferring from DMU Institute for the Psychological Sciences programs in psychology. - a.
-Students who have graduated from DMU Institute for the Psychological Sciences programs in psychology must have graduated within the last five (5) years. - b.
-No transfer of credit will be accepted for the following courses: COUN 510 Foundations and Ethics or Clinical Mental Health Counseling, COUN 580 Counseling Skills and Helping Relationships, COUN 630 Clinical Diagnosis and Treatment Planning, COUN 690 Counseling Practicum/Advanced Clinical Intervention Skills, and COUN 691 & COUN 692 Counseling Internship 1 & 2. - c.
-All transferred courses must be a grade of "B" or above, and must have been completed within the last five (5) years. - d.
-Transfer credit must be approved by the dean and registrar.
+No transfer of credit will be accepted for the following courses:

+PHT 513 The Flourishing Person

+PHT 523 Moral Character and Spiritual Flourishing

+PHT 533 Flourishing in Relationships

+COUN 510 Foundations and Ethics of Clinical Mental Health Counseling

+COUN 580 Counseling Skills and Helping Relationships

+COUN 630 Clinical Diagnosis and Treatment Planning

+COUN 690 Counseling Practicum/Advanced Clinical Intervention Skills

+COUN 691 & COUN 692 Counseling Internship 1 & 2.

+All transferred courses must be a grade of B or above, and must have been completed within the last five (5) years.

+Transfer credit must be approved by the program director and registrar.

+A maximum of 24 credits will be considered for graduate level students transferring from DMU Institute for the Psychological Sciences programs in psychology.

+Students who have graduated from DMU Institute for the Psychological Sciences programs in psychology must have graduated within the last five (5) years.

+No transfer of credit will be accepted for the following courses:

+COUN 510 Foundations and Ethics or Clinical Mental Health Counseling

+COUN 580 Counseling Skills and Helping Relationships

+COUN 630 Clinical Diagnosis and Treatment Planning

+COUN 690 Counseling Practicum/Advanced Clinical Intervention Skills

+COUN 691 and COUN 692 Counseling Internship 1 & 2.

+All transferred courses must be a grade of B or above, and must have been completed within the last five (5) years.

+Transfer credit must be approved by the program director and registrar.